redislabs-training/slides-as-code-setup/README.md

 /path/to/rls.sh pdf
 ```

-If you have multiple build steps on one slide you can instruct the exporter to put all of them in a single slide by using the `--handouts` option:
+If you have multiple build steps on one slide you can instruct the exporter to put all of them in a single slide by using the `--handouts` or `-h` option:
 ```
 /path/to/rls.sh pdf --handouts
 ```